mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-06-NTFS-and-Share-Permissions/README.md

 NTFS and share permissions enforce access at the resource layer.

-From a security perspective, this lab supports:
+From a security and IAM perspective, this lab supports:

 - Least privilege
 - Role-based access control